 Recently, we made a commitment to share the cost of new playground equipment with the Ames Community School District at six of the new or renovated elementary schools.
-In addition, beginning in FY 2013/14 the City will contribute \$55,000 for each of five elementary schools to purchase new volleyball/basketball standards.
-This equipment will allow our recreation participants from youth to adults to utilize the School District's regulation size gymnasiums located throughout the community.
+In addition, beginning in FY 2013/14 it is our intent to contribute \$55,000 for each of five elementary schools to purchase new volleyball/basketball standards.
+This equipment will allow our recreation participants from youth to adults to better utilize the School District's regulation size gymnasiums located throughout the community.